 First, the basics, what does AncestryDNA or 23andme DNA testing cost and what do you get with each?

 AncestryDNA: $99: Ethnic mix profile, DNA matches, DNA circles, genetic communities (new 2017) and raw DNA.
-The AncestryDNA test is actually cheaper via Amazon Prime, because you get free shipping.
-If you order direct from AncestryDNA you can get 10% off with this referral link.
+The AncestryDNA test is actually cheaper via Amazon Prime, because you get free shipping, but If you order direct from AncestryDNA you can get 10% off with this referral link.
 With both options it’s worth checking out Ebates.
 They are a cash-back shopping site that pays quarterly via PayPal.
-AncestryDNA is usually at around 7.5% cash back and Amazon about 3%.
+AncestryDNA is usually at around 7.5% cash back, and Amazon is about 3%.

 23andme: $99 plus shipping (for me that came to $108): Ethnic mix profile, ancestry timeline (new 2017), maternal/paternal line origin (paternal for males only, requires Y chromosome), Neanderthal percentage, top surnames, DNA matches, and raw DNA.

 Note: 23andme offers two service levels, if you wish to include medical risk profiles, the test cost increases to $199.
 Recently 23andme also became available on Amazon Prime for $99 with free shipping or $199 with free shipping.
-This page was updated December, 2016 to reflect the new 23andme site and options.
+This page was updated in 2017 to reflect the new 23andme site and options.
 I have also published an in-depth comparison of the two testing options here.

-So, price wise, via Amazon Prime AncestryDNA and 23andme cost the same.
+So, price wise, AncestryDNA and 23andme cost the same.

 Now, what the heck are all those DNA services you get and how do they compare to one another?